DuaneNielsen/pytorch-baselines/docs/guide/examples.rst

   import imageio
   import numpy as np

-  from stable_baselines.common.policies import MlpPolicy from stable_baselines import A2C
+  from pytorch_baselines.common.policies import MlpPolicy from pytorch_baselines import A2C

   model = A2C(MlpPolicy, "LunarLander-v2").learn(100000)